 ACLU of Texas members who have paid their dues within the past 15 months are eligible to vote for the organization's board of directors.
 The board of directors represents the interests of the state's members and manages the activities of the ACLU of Texas and the ACLU Foundation of Texas.

 Eight positions are open for election; five incumbents have announced their intention to run for re-election.
-Voting will open on June 10 and will be open only to members in good standing as described above.
+Voting opened on June 10 and was open only to members in good standing as described above.
 If your membership has lapsed, you can renew before voting.
+Voting is now closed.

 Steve is an Associate Professor in the Department of Political Science and Geography at UT San Antonio.
 His area of specialization is American Political Development, Comparative Political Economy, the Regulation of Work and Popular Participation in Politics.
 He was a Fulbright Distinguished Professor in American Studies in 2010.
 Steve joined the ACLU Texas Board of Directors in 2012.